 Louisiana is famous for its jazz music, Cajun cuisine and Mardi Gras, but trail aficionados know the state has much more to offer—with picturesque pathways connecting many top attractions, and allowing for scenic views of everything from greenery to bustling urban streets.
+Since Louisiana does not have counties, but instead is divided into parishes, we’ve listed the relevant parishes below for each trail.

 Here are 10 of our favorite trails in the Bayou State.

-County: St. Tammany
+Parish: St. Tammany

 The first rail-trail in Louisiana, the Tammany Trace plays an important role in keeping communities connected and healthy.
 Attracting more than 300,000 visitors annually, the trail connects five cities: Covington, Abita Springs, Mandeville, Lacombe and Slidell.
 The paved walkway offers trail users a way to enjoy the outdoors while seeing local attractions like the Abita Trailhead Museum, the Mandeville Community Market, the Dew Drop Jazz & Social Hall and the Covington Trailhead—an attraction in and of itself—which offers an amphitheater and visitor center.